 Those interested in registering should visit the church office or call their phone number at 937-878-8629.

-Business and donation hours can be found at the church’s website.Grab the FREE WDTN News App for iPhone or Android.
+Business and donation hours can be found at the church’s website.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.